ikarib/FRBNY-IRIS/README.md

 steady_state.m - this file is needed only for linear version of the model since the model file contains only steady state equations only for nonlinear version

-est.mat - contains the parameter struct with the max posterior mode priors.m - contains the priors and bounds
+est.mat - contains the parameter struct with the max posterior mode

+priors.m - contains the priors and lower and upper bounds on parameters

 Auxiliary files for replication checks: